The 13 Best Bourbons In America

-These liquids all went through the gauntlet, subject to professional blind tasting and chemical and microbiological analysis at the competition.
+These bottles all went through the gauntlet.
+Wines and liquors are subject to professional blind tasting and chemical and microbiological analysis at the competition.
+Only the strong spirits survive.

-Perhaps even better than the bourbon are the judges’ descriptions: “Big, rich and full bodied in the mouth with toffee, gentle vanilla and some molasses giving sensation of slow, deliberate flow across the palate.”
+From recognisable names like Jim Beam and Knob Creek to smaller distilleries that — if you can believe it — do not call Kentucky home, here are the best bourbons.

 Comment: 'Very expressive nose with ripe cherries, fruit cake and liquorice leading followed by vanilla and cinnamon.
 Great intensity in the mouth with slow deliberate movement across the palate depositing flavours of dried dates, dark brown sugar and treacle.
 Great texture and super balance.
 Concentration of flavours lead into everlasting finish.'